Variable refrigerant flow: Description

 VRFs come in two system formats, two pipe and three pipe systems.
 In a heat pump two pipe system all of the zones must either be all in cooling or all in heating.
 Heat Recovery (HR) systems have the ability to simultaneously heat certain zones while cooling others; this is usually done through a three pipe design, with the exception of Mitsubishi, Carrier and LG whose systems are able to do this with a two pipe system using a branch circuit (BC) controller to the individual indoor evaporator zones.
 In this case the heat extracted from zones requiring cooling is put to use in the zones requiring heating.
 This is made possible because the heating unit is functioning as a condenser, providing sub-cooled liquid back into the line that is being used for cooling.
 While the heat recovery system has a greater initial cost, it allows for better zoned thermal control of a building and overall greater efficiencies.
 In heat recovery VRF systems, some of the indoor units may be in cooling mode while others are in heating mode, reducing energy consumption.
 If the coefficient of performance in cooling mode of a system is 3, and the coefficient of performance in heating mode is 4, then heat recovery performance can reach more than 7.
 While it is unlikely that this balance of cooling and heating demand will happen often throughout the year, energy efficiency can be greatly improved when the scenario occurs.

 VRF systems may be air or water cooled.
 If air cooled, VRF condensing units are exposed to outside air and may be outdoors, and condensing units are the size of large refrigerators, since they need to contain a large condenser (heat exchanger) which has a large surface area to transfer heat to the surrounding air, because air doesn't have a high heat capacity and has a low density, volumetric thermal capacity and thermal conductivity thus needing to transfer heat into a large amount of air volume at once.
 If water cooled, the condensing units are placed indoors and are much smaller and cooled with water by a closed type or circuit cooling tower or dry cooler.

 Japan

 VRF systems have been used in Japan since the 1980s.
 By 2007, in Japan, VRFs are used in 50% of midsize office buildings (up to 70,000 ft2 or 6,500 m2) and 33% of large commercial buildings (more than 70,000 ft2 or 6,500 m2).
-Daikin, a Japanese company, is the inventor of variable refrigerant volume systems (or VRV by Daikin air conditioning, other manufacturers remarketed this as VRF as VRV is a trademark).